 In the passenger ticket, the cruise ship company sets forth the deadline to file a lawsuit against them arising out of personal injury or death.
 The deadline is one year from the date of the incident.
-This is an extremely short statute of limitations.
+This is an extremely short statute of limitations for cruise ship accident lawsuits.
 Most statute of limitations involving personal injury and maritime wrongful death claims are 2 to 4 years.
 The cruise ship company enjoys the benefit of being able to limit the time a passenger can file a lawsuit against them to a very short one year period of time.
 In addition, the cruise ship company requires written notice to be provided of such a claim within 6 months.

 Not only is the cruise ship company able to limit the time to file the lawsuit to one year, the cruise ship company is able to state where the lawsuit must be filed.
 Typically, the cruise ship company has chosen to require the lawsuit to be filed in the city where the cruise ship maintains its base of operations.
 Over the years the cruise ship companies have realized it benefits them to require passengers to file in the federal district court.
 This makes it more difficult for the passenger to pursue a claim, and can also result in depriving a passenger of his or her right to a jury trial.
 Accordingly, the major cruise ship companies are now requiring the lawsuit to be filed in a federal district court.